KavinKrishnan2007/qiskit-project/README.md

 To do this:
 1. I used 3 input qubits (q[0], q[1], q[2]) and 1 ancilla qubit (q[3]).
 2. An ancillary qubit is an extra helping qubit.
 It holds intermediate results during calculation and stores temporary or hidden information.
 The ancilla starts in state |1⟩ and is superimposed using a Hadamard gate so that the oracle can create a phase difference.
-3. Hadamard gates on input qubits create a superposition, testing all possible inputs at once.
+3. Hadamard gates on input qubits create a superposition, testing all possible inputs at once which is a qunatum speedup.
 4. Next, I apply the oracle for my function f(x₀, x₁, x₂) = x₀ ⊕ x₁ ⊕ x₂.
 The oracle flips the ancilla qubit conditionally, effectively adding a phase (-1)^{f(x)} to each input state.
 5. The oracle section represents the black-box function f(x), which can be either constant or balanced.
 6. The final Hadamard and measurement steps reveal the nature of f(x):